wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 ## Configuring the certificate used to encrypt SAML assertions

 In earlier versions, the certificate alias defined in SAML configuration was used to encrypt the SAML assertion.
 From WSO2 IS 5.11.0 onwards, an application certificate (if present) is used for this task.
-To revert to the old behaviour, add the following property to the `deployment.toml` file and set it to **false**.
+To revert to the old behavior, add the following property to the `deployment.toml` file and set it to **false**.

 ```toml
 [saml.metadata]